lachrymator/RF-Score/README.md

 	n,rmse,sdev,pcor,scor,kcor
 	195,1.524,1.528,0.800,0.793,0.599

-Another two csv files `pdbbind-2007-refined-core-yx47i.csv` and `pdbbind-2007-core-yx47i.csv` are provided and they contain both the 36 RF-Score features, the 5 intermolecular Vina terms, the 5 intramolecular Vina terms and the flexibility Vina term.
+Another two csv files `pdbbind-2007-refined-core-yx47i.csv` and `pdbbind-2007-core-yx47i.csv` are provided and they contain the 36 RF-Score features, the 5 intermolecular Vina terms, the 5 intramolecular Vina terms and the flexibility Vina term.

 	Training 47 random forests of 500 trees with mtry from 1 to 47 and seed 89757 on 1105 samples using 4 threads
 	mtry = 14 yields the minimum MSE